-As part of the ongoing quarterly review process, Dynamic Planner clearly flags to the asset manager where the existing FRP score may need attention, using a 'traffic light' process.
+As part of the on-going quarterly review process, Dynamic Planner clearly flags to the asset manager where the existing FRP score may need attention, using a traffic light process.
 The objective however is to not be unduly influenced by short term factors and an active engagement approach is followed with the asset manager to decide on the most appropriate course of action.
-The process is described in Section 7.5 on Page 19.
+The process is described in Section 5.5.